haganbt/PYLON-exporter/README.md

 }
 ```

+### Merging Result Sets

+Using nested requests assumes that all results should be merged.

 ### Request Filters

 The ```filter``` parameter is supported as expected.
 The following example would return the top 2 topics where the